anttonalberdi/DAMMA/README.md

 3) Install DAMMA (see instructions above)

 ## Acknowledgement and citation
 DAMMA is still under development, and we are working on the scientific publication that will describe the rationale and functionalities of the package.
-In the meanwhile, we encourage to provide the link to this repository whenever you need to acknowledge DAMMA.
+In the meanwhile, we encourage users to provide the link to this repository whenever DAMMA needs to be acknowledged.

 ## Using DAMMA with metagenomic data

 ### Input data
-DAMMA only requires an annotations table containing MAG identifiers and annotations.
-Such tables are usually quite large, so using data.table is recommended for smooth processing of the data.
+DAMMA only requires an annotations table containing genome (or metagenome-assembled genome, MAG) identifiers and annotations.
+Such tables are usually quite large, so using the R package data.table is recommended for smooth processing of the data.

 ```
 #Load annotations